UCREL/FreeTxt-Flask/README.md

 This class is essential for in-depth text analysis, providing tools for KWIC analysis, collocation strength measurement, and semantic tagging, making it particularly valuable in linguistic research and text processing applications.

+# WordCloudGenerator Class

+## Overview

+`WordCloudGenerator` is a Python class for creating visually appealing word clouds with custom shapes, colors, and filtering options.
+It is capable of semantic tagging, handling different languages, and applying various statistical measures for word selection.

+## Initialisation

+- Initializes with `input_data`, which can be a DataFrame or raw text.
+- Sets up stopwords, punctuation, and USAS tags list.
+- Prepares the text and semantic tags for word cloud generation.

+## Methods

+### `load_image(image_file)`
+- Loads an image to be used as a mask for the word cloud.

+### `preprocess_data(data, language)`
+- Preprocesses the input data based on the specified language.

+### `Pymsas_tags(text)`
+- Tags the text using the Pymsas API for semantic analysis.

+### `calculate_measures(df, measure, language)`
+- Calculates statistical measures like KENESS and log-likelihood for words.

+### `filter_words(word_list)`
+- Filters out stopwords and punctuation from the word list.

+### `get_wordcloud(dataframe, metric, word_list, cloud_shape_path, cloud_outline_color, cloud_type)`
+- Generates a word cloud with custom settings and filtering based on the provided parameters.

+### `compute_word_frequency(tokenized_words, language)`
+- Computes the frequency of words in the tokenized text.

+### `generate_wordcloud_type(input_data, cloud_type, language, cloud_measure, wordlist=None)`
+- Generates a word cloud of a specific type (e.g., nouns, verbs, semantic tags) based on the language and measure.

+### `generate_wordcloud(cloud_shape_path, cloud_outline_color, cloud_type, language, cloud_measure, wordlist={})`
+- Controls the word cloud generation process, integrating all functionalities to produce the final word cloud.

+This class is particularly useful for linguistic and textual data visualization, offering versatile word cloud generation capabilities for a wide range of applications.

 ## Summariser class
 ### run_summarizer Function Overview